MCxQC/Hello-World/README.md

       Now => DevicesActions(thisDeviceStatus)

 ### Donations (PayPal)
-  - If you have found this script useful and would like to contribute, any donations would be greatly appreciated.
+  - If you have found this script useful and would like to send a donation.
+I would be greatly appreciated.
 Thank you! :smiley: https://www.paypal.com/paypalme/martinchartier

 ### Copyright and License